 Macy’s Herald Square Christmas windows have never been my favorite (it’s super crowded here, and the windows feel very commercial), although they were pretty cute this year.
 BUT it’s a fan favorite, so if you’ve never been, it’s worth a visit.
 And the kids will definitely love the windows here.

 Macy’s is located at 6th Avenue between W 34th and W 35th, so you will need to take a short detour off of Fifth Avenue to get here.

 While you’re there, visit Santa.
 You’ll need to make a reservation and lines can be long … you’ve been warned!

 New York Public Library

-From Lord & Taylor, continue north on 5th Avenue until you get to the New York Public Library.
+From Macy’s, return to 5th Avenue, then continue north until you get to the New York Public Library.

 Get a photo with the wreath-bedecked lions out front.

 Then, if you have time, step inside to warm up.
 The interior of NYC’s main library is stunning!